iamdevonbutler/mongorules/README.md

 Enforces min and max length values on arrays and strings.

 **For arrays:**
+If a single value is provided:

 - Array of values/objects: evaluates the number of items in array.
 - Array of arrays of values/objects: evaluates the number of inner arrays.

-Example: if the minLength/maxLength value is an `array`:
+If an array of values is provided:

 ```
 {